lenderpanel

 Recently asked questions about conveyancing in Exmouth

-Every so often a potential adversary may attempt to sway you that it is in your interests to do things their way.
-For example, the selling agent may claim to be helping by suggesting your conveyancer is wrong.
-Or your mortgage broker may try to convince you to do something that is contrary to your conveyancers advice.
+Every so often a third party with a vested interest will try and convince you that you should follow their advice.
+For instance, the property agent may claim to be helping by suggesting your solicitor is dragging his heels.
+Or your financial adviser may advise you to do something that is against your solicitors recommendation.
 You should always trust your lawyer above all other parties when it comes to the legal transfer of property.

 Last updated